-The following datasets are provided:
+The following datasets are provided for you to use with both your ICE and XMTC programs:

 The paths are given with respect to /opt/xmt/class/xmtdata/ssort, however you will not need the explicit path unless you do not use the Makefile system.
 A data set can be chosen by passing a DATA argument to the Makefile.
 See Section 4.4 for examples.